arlene14ko/challenge-collecting-data/README.md

 **utils folder**
   - this has 3 files namely:
       1. **requests.py**
-          - this is where you get the requests for the data, we used Beautiful Soup to get the data from the website
+          - this is where you get the requests for the data, we used Beautiful Soup to get the data from the website.
+          - the data is then cleaned and put in a dictionairy.

       2. **getting_data.py**
-          - this is where we convert the data that we got from requests.py and save it in a dataframe using pandas
+          - this is where we convert the cleaned data that we got from requests.py and save it in a dataframe using pandas

 **data folder**
   - this contains 1 csv file:
       1. **ZimmoData.csv**
           - this is where the data is saved, it is in a csv format

-## Pending...

-We have a lot of ideas in mind, but due to limited time, we still have a lot of things that are not available.
+### Project Status

+The progamm is running and works.
+An overview of the collected data can be found in the csv file.
+But due to limited time, the minimum data of 10.000 properties could not be achieved.
+To achieve this goal the program should run for approximatly 3 days straight.

 ### Thank you for reading.